Frequently Answered Questions

 6. Will students have snack time?
 Are students allowed to stay for lunch?

 Yes, there will be snack time.
-Details will be provided later.
+Details will be provided upon enrollment.
 In addition, students may stay for lunch if they choose to stay during the enrichment period.
 They may bring their own PEANUT-FREE lunch or purchase Choice Lunch.

 7. How many teachers do TK students have?